What is K2, Spice or Synthetic Marijuana?

 It has been shown that K2 can cause harmful side effects such as elevated blood pressure, rapid heart rates, seizures and blackouts.
 Synthetic Marijuana has been sold and is continuing to be sold in smoke shops, some convenience stores and on the internet.
 When these products first hit the market it was not illegal to sell, distribute or consume them.
 That is not the case now.
 It is Illegal in Williamson County, the State of Texas and elsewhere in the U.S. to market or use this substance.
 On July 10, 2012 President Barack Obama signed the Synthetic Drug Abuse Prevention Act of 2012 into law.
 This bans the same chemical compounds found in synthetic marijuana making manufacture, sale, distribution and/or possession a federal offense as well.

 Texas House Bill 2118 and Senate Bill 331, effective September 1, 2011 added the chemicals used in K2 to the Texas Controlled Substances Act.
+Many sellers of synthetic marijuana were able to avoid prosecution by slightly altering the chemical compounds in the makeup of K2.
+As of Sept 1, 2015 this will no longer be possible.
+The legislature has included 1000 possible chemical compounds to the illegal substances list.
 Because many people in Texas are not aware of these new drug laws they can find themselves facing serious drug charges incurring jail or prison time.

 If you are charged with manufacture and sale of this controlled substance in the State of Texas you will be facing criminal charges varying from a Class B misdemeanor to a felony of the first degree, depending on the amount of the synthetic substance.
 For more information on the penalties including jail time for these offenses, see drug penalties in Texas.

 What is the Drug Known as Bath Salts?